soficis/Slowverb/README.md

 A: MP3, WAV, AAC, FLAC, OGG, and most common audio formats.

 **Q: Where are my exported files saved?**
 A: By default, exports go to your Documents/Slowverb folder.
-You can change this in the Export screen
+You can change this in the Export screen.

 ---

 ## 📜 License